 Instead the Boers adopted a completely different policy, occupying the territories of the Matabele and provoking bloody struggles.
 And in 1837, with a powerful offensive, they took the whole territory destroying the villages and making the inhabitants a real carnage.

-According to Abbreviationfinder, the Matabele left their region which remained in the hands of the most troubled indigenous leaders, always fighting each other, fueled by European adventurers in search of diamonds.
+According to Abbreviationfinder, an acronym site which also features history of Botswana, the Matabele left their region which remained in the hands of the most troubled indigenous leaders, always fighting each other, fueled by European adventurers in search of diamonds.

 Indigenous chief Khama, in an attempt to restore order in the area, sought protection from the British government.
 And this, however, in 1884 tried to convince him to the annexation of this territory to the Cape Colony, which declared itself willing to do so as long as London would bear all the costs.